Get Started with Cisco Optical Network Planner

 Click the Login icon in the top-right corner of the home page, and choose Sign Out to log out of the Cisco ONP tool.

-Cisco Secure Development Lifecycle compliance
+The Cisco Secure Development Lifecycle (CSDL) compliance enhancements in Cisco ONP are security features that:

 Table 4.
 Feature History